VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

 - Books
   - He has a book titled "Paranormal Principles" \[11:38 - *Paranormal Ghost Hunting*]
   - Toast wrote a book on paranormal investigations \[1:43 - *Scary Ghost HUNT Horror Map (Pt.2)*]
+  - Toast says he doesn't know Morse Code even though he wrote a book on it, implying he knows a different form of Morse Code \[8:15 - *FNAF 4 Playable Animatronics*]
   - Toast has a '15 Tips to a Healthier Living' \[8:39 - *Johnny Ghost Meets Freddy the Dinosaur*]
     - Tip 10) if there's a paint can, use it as a shield
     - Tip 16) if it's Papa Acachalla, run for your life
 - Multiple Tranformations
   - Time as Sally
     - The Toast/Sally Arc ends \[17:23 - *Haunted By Batman*]
+  - Toast has been haunted by the Puppet \[17:07 - *FNAF 2 In Gmod*]
   - Fusion with Maddie
     - He and Maddie were unfused by Bigfoot, who used some of his fairy magic \(that's embedded in his armpits) \[38:17 - *5th Anniversary Livestream*]
       - Toast got all of himself back, but Maddie was turned into a Doge and lost her limbs
   - He commonly gets turned into things \(vampire, werewolf, Sally, etc.) and it's never explained how he gets fixed \[24:13 - *5th Anniversary Livestream*]
     - Jordan says he always imagines someone smart \(but not Ghost) comes to help them fix it *or* each instance is a different timeline and he's stuck that way
+- Life as a Character
+  - Ghost knows he's a character, implying that Toast also knows that they're characters \[6:03 - *FNAF 2 In Gmod*]
 - Dealing with Macaroni
   - Toast's favourite book is "How To Make Macaroni & Cheese" \[11:47 - *The Horror Continues (Hell's Island Pt.2)*]
   - Toast says he's always having trouble with the police \[9:56 - *Scary & Funny Horror Investigation*]